Behnam0936/algObserve/README.md

 Zsákai Bálint - RUPHYY

 HOW TO RUN THE TESTS
-...
+go to the tests folder and launch test.bat file

-HOW TO MAKE THE PROJECT
+HOW TO BUILD THE PROJECT
-go to the build folder and launch buld.bat file
+go to the build folder and launch build.bat file